-- 10.2.1 When a proposed use on an established site would require more parking spaces than the existing use, additional parking spaces shall be provided to accommodate the proposed use.
-If it is not practical to create additional parking spaces for the new use, the Planning Board may reduce or eliminate this requirement at its reasonable discretion. - 10.2.2 Parking spaces, excluding employee parking, shall be on the same lot with the principal building unless arrangements have been made for shared parking on another property and approved by the Planning Board - 10.2.3 Where there are multiple uses within one site or building, parking requirements shall be determined by adding the requirements for each individual use.
-This also applies where there is one principal use that contains secondary use areas, such as a retail shop which contains separate office and storage areas. - 10.2.4 Required parking spaces shall not be used for any purposes other than vehicle parking unless specifically approved by the Planning Board. - 10.2.5 All off-street parking shall be provided on-site unless other arrangements are approved by the Planning Board. - 10.2.6 While the parking table above provides the minimum number of on-site parking spaces, there shall not be created an excessive amount of parking either, in order to avoid unnecessary development and unsightly expanses of pavement.
-The Planning Board may limit the total amount of on-site parking spaces where it determines that an excessive amount is proposed, including, in unusual cases, stipulating a total amount less than what is specified in the parking table above. - 10.2.7 Maximum Number Allowed.
-Parking lots may contain up to ten percent (10%) more spaces than the required minimum.
-Any additional spaces above ten percent (10%) shall be allowed only as a conditional use upon the finding that such additional spaces are needed.
+- 1. When a proposed use on an established site would require more parking spaces than the existing use, additional parking spaces shall be provided to accommodate the proposed use.
+If it is not practical to create additional parking spaces for the new use, the Planning Board may reduce or eliminate this requirement at its reasonable discretion. - 2.
+Parking spaces, excluding employee parking, shall be on the same lot with the principal building unless arrangements have been made for shared parking on another property and approved by the Planning Board - 3.
+Where multiple uses are shared within one facility or building, parking requirements shall be determined by adding the requirements for each individual use, such as for a retail sales business which also has spaces for office use and storage. - 4.
+Required parking spaces shall not be used for any purposes other than vehicle parking unless specifically approved by the Planning Board. - 5.
+All off-street parking shall be provided on-site unless other arrangements are approved by the Planning Board. - 6.
+The parking requirements for uses that do not fall within one of the categories in the list above shall be based upon the closest similar use. - 7.
+While the subsection above provides the minimum number of on-site parking spaces, there shall not be created an excessive amount of parking either, in order to avoid unnecessary development and unsightly expanses of pavement.
+The Planning Board may limit the total amount of on-site parking spaces where it determines that an excessive amount is proposed, including, in unusual cases, stipulating a total amount less than what is specified in the subsection above. - 8.
+Off-street loading spaces shall not be counted to satisfy the off-street parking requirements.